SnowyMouse/invader/README.md

 In our opinion, having a requirement that people give back to the community any changes to Invader that they have released is not too much to ask for.
 That is why Invader is GPL.

+### Are there any GUI tools?
+Officially, none of these tools currently have graphical user interfaces.
+Some people have offered to make GUI versions of these tools, and it probably isn't difficult to make a GUI wrapper for these tools due to the nature of them.

+There are a few reasons why Invader officially has no command-line tools:
+- Command-line tools require significantly less time to write and test.
+- Command-line tools require fewer dependencies (e.g. no Qt or GTK).
+- Command-line tools work well with scripts and shell commands.
+- Command-line shells are very optimized at quick and precise execution, providing features such as tab completion and command history.
+- Invader tools usually perform exactly one task: take a small amount of input and turn it into an output.
+A GUI will likely make such a simple task slower.

+Basically, for most functions, a command-line interface is enough, while a GUI may add overhead to such a task (e.g. mouse usage, file navigation, etc.) while not getting any of the benefits of a command-line shell such as tab completion or command history.

+Even so, there are some functions where a graphical user interface is better.
+Tasks that require a large amount of user interaction such as direct editing of HEK tag files or scenario editing are tasks that are better suited to a GUI than the command line, as opposed to simple tasks such as building a cache file which requires a small amount of input to perform the entire task.

 ### Are 32-bit Windows builds available?
 Only 64-bit builds are uploaded to [Nightly Builds].
 You can compile Invader